-As a majority of the members of the Board are Non-Executive Directors, there is a strong and independent element on the Board.
-The Chairman of the Board is our Independent Director, Dr Ho Tat Kin.
+As a majority of the members of the Board are Non-Executive Independent Directors, there is a strong and independent element on the Board.
+The Chairman of the Board is an Independent Director, Dr Ho Tat Kin.
 As such, the composition of the Board complies with the requirements of the Code.

 The independence of each Independent Director is assessed at least annually by the NC, adopting the Code's and the Catalist Rules' definitions.
-Annually, each Independent Director is required to complete a Director's Independence Checklist ("Checklist") to confirm his independence.
+Annually, each Independent Director is required to complete a Director's Independence Checklist ("Checklist") to confirm his/her independence.
 The Checklist is drawn up based on the provisions provided in the Code and the Catalist Rules.
 Thereafter, the NC reviews the Checklist completed by each of the Independent Directors, assesses the independence of each of the Independent Directors and recommends its assessment to the Board.
-The Board, after taking into account the views of the NC, determined that all the Independent Directors are independent, with each individual Director concerned abstaining from the review of his own independence.
+The Board, after taking into account the views of the NC, has determined that all the Independent Directors are independent, with each individual Director concerned abstaining from the review of his/her own independence.
 The Independent Directors have no relationships with the Company, its related corporations, its substantial Shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement in the best interests of the Company.
 No individual or small group of individuals dominates the Board's decision-making.
+As at the date of this report, there is also no Independent Director who has served beyond 9 years since the date of his/her appointment.